AlexsLemonade/RNA-Seq-Exercises/flashdrive-instructions.md

-# Getting data from Flashdrives
+# Getting data from Flash drives

 Before starting these steps, you will want to be sure you have **50-60 GB** of free space on your computer.